scott-anderson-wc/cs210pub/reading/google-maps.md

 Notice that, in addition to the `key=YOUR_API_key` there is also `callback=myMap` (W3Schools) or `callback=initMap` (Google's).
-The value on the left of the equals sign is the name of a function that will be invoked when the Google map code is done loading.
+The value on the right of the equals sign is the name of a function that will be invoked when the Google map code is done loading.

 We're pretty familiar with callback functions by now.
 This is just another